Zira-Games/state-machine-animation/README.md

-State-machine driven animation controller and evaluation library based on streams.
+State-machine driven animation controller and evaluation library based on streams for flutter.

-It enables entity based animation definitions that can be in a variety of states, transitions, and all possible blended states in between, through keyframe evaluation.
+It enables entity based animation definitions that can be in a variety of states, transitions, and all possible blended states in between, through keyframe evaluation & interpolation.

+Surface-level API is written to work well with the stream based state management techniques like BLOC, but feel free to fork the repo and shift around some classes to use different patterns.

-Handles animation behaviours too complicated to handle with regular animation controller that only express through a single begin and an end state.
+Handles animation behaviours too complicated to handle with regular animation controllers.
+In terms of the complexity it should handle, it falls somewhere between rive based solutions and native flutter widget based solutions.
+If you need features like animation rigging and meshes you might need to use rive, but for everything else you'll have an easier time managing your complexity here, with a nice mix of declarative and imperative programming approaches that results in a reactive animation system.

 ## Features

-* Keyframe support
+* Keyframe support.
+* Dynamic duration and curve evaluation.
 * Animation model containers that handles multiple animations properties for a specific entity.
-* Multiple Concurrency options different transition reaction types to changing app state.
+* Reactive approach that can handle transitions being layered overed each other, with concurrency options different transition reaction types to changing app state.

 ## Getting started

+[Example Chart]

 ## Usage